Innovative Technology for HIL Simulation

 - Connectable to existing systems

 SCALEXIO fully supports the increasing subdivision of tasks that is taking place in HIL test teams.
-I/O configuration and modeling are performed separately, so code generation can also be done separately to save a lot of time.
+I/O configuration and modeling are performed separately, and code generation can also be done separately to save a lot of time.

 SCALEXIO can be sized precisely to fit specific test tasks.
 Component test systems and network systems are both built with the same hardware components.
-So if errors are found during network testing, ECU subsystems can be separated out from the network system and used to run component tests before the entire network test is repeated.
+So if errors are found during network testing, ECU code subsystems can be separated out from the network system and used to run component tests before the entire network test is repeated.

 Less Time, Lower Costs

 SCALEXIO has a standardized component design and standardized connections, so you can choose whatever slots you want, and the system can be set up easily.
 All the channels are configured in a graphical software tool that also automatically produces complete system documentation.
 So you can not only implement the initial system, but also make later modifications and redesigns, with enormous efficiency.
-A SCALEXIO system requires less internal wiring than others, and the work involved in configuring, setting up, modifying, testing and documenting a simulator is dramatically reduced.
+A SCALEXIO system requires less internal wiring than others, and the work involved in configuring, setting up, modifying, testing and documenting a simulator is reduced.